 Because however many fulfilling relationships we have, the relationship with ourselves is the most important one we’ll ever have.
 And, like any relationship, it can’t be taken for granted — without care and attention, it will atrophy and, ultimately, break down.

-If there is one thing I wish I knew when I was studying the Greeks in my school in Athens, it’s that the Delphic admonition “Know Thyself” and Socrates’ admonition that “the unexamined life is not worth living” are not ancient philosophical platitudes, but in fact the most relevant and important guiding truths for our lives.
+If there is one thing I wish I knew when I was studying the Greeks at my school in Athens, it’s that the Delphic admonition “Know thyself” and Socrates’ admonition that “the unexamined life is not worth living” are not ancient philosophical platitudes, but in fact the most relevant and important guiding truths for our lives.
 And today, in the words of Thích Nhất Hạnh, the renowned Vietnamese Buddhist monk, “It has never been easier to run away from ourselves.”

 I completely understand the sense of wonder that has led men and women through the ages to explore outer space, but I’ve personally always been much more fascinated with exploring inner space.
 And every major religion and ancient philosophy — whether it’s the Tao, Zen, the Bhagavad Gita or the Stoics — has stressed the need to connect with those inner and deeper parts of ourselves if we want to find meaning in life.